 - Benefits of membership include opportunities for graduate scholarships, fellowships, internship scholarship, local and national leadership opportunities, and preference for Federal Jobs-Entry at GS-7 level if all requirements are met.

 - KON national initiatives include an on-line Undergraduate Research Journal, Appreciative Inquiry, Kids and Careers in the Human Sciences, Reflective Human Action, Mentoring, and a Matter of Ethics.

-- Kappa Beta Xi has received 23 Chapter of Excellence Awards!
+- C-N's Kappa Beta Xi Chapter of KON has received 24 Chapter of Excellence Awards!